Leucodendron

 Purchasing hints: Purchase stems without black spots on stems or leaves.

 Conditioning: Remove all foliage that will be below the water line.
-Cut with a sharp knife.
-Hydrate in a solution of water and commercial floral preservative / floral food for two hours before storage or usage.
+Cut or break stem ends.
+Hydrate in a solution of water and commercial floral food for two hours before storage or usage.

-Additional notes: Leaves usually turn black due to lack of carbohydrate and warm temperatures.
-To reduce leaf blackening, replace water and commercial floral preservative / floral food every two days.
+Additional notes: Leaves usually turn black due to lack of light, carbohydrate and warm temperatures.
+To reduce leaf blackening, replace water and commercial floral food every two days.